Updated: Feb 22

 Do you suffer from fatigue, feelings of dizziness, or shortness of breath (easily winded doing simple activities)?
 What about feeling grumpy or cranky?
 Short attention span?
-Do you worry about slow development in your children?

 I will start with absorption, foods rich in C and Iron, then dive into food pairing ideas, and lastly, I give additional tips to assess what you're doing and where you want to go.